 Canon super-telephoto lenses are not known to have the shortest minimum focusing distances among lenses in general.
 The good news is that the Canon RF 400mm F2.8 L IS USM Lens improves upon its version II predecessor's spec, dropping the close distance to 8.2' (2500mm) from 8.86' (2700mm).
 Still, the .17x maximum magnification spec is unchanged.
 This lens is an only mediocre performer among all lenses in this regard.
 Our subject framing distance measurements show this.

-Expect a modest subject magnification change in a full-extent focus distance adjustment, as illustrated below.
+As illustrated below, expect a modest subject magnification change in a full-extent focus distance adjustment.

 Following is a comparison table showing the recent and current Canon super-telephoto lineup as of review time.